Crofton Downs: Primary school

-Pre-school

-Ngaio Playcentre is parent led preschool based in Huntleigh Park, Crofton Downs, which caters for children aged 0 to 6 years old.
-Originally based in Ngaio town hall it moved into Huntleigh Park in the mid-1970s.

 Transport

-The suburb is served by the Johnsonville Branch commuter railway which connects it to the central city and stops at Johnsonville.
+The suburb is served by the Johnsonville Branch commuter railway which connects it to the central city and Johnsonville.
 It is one stop to Wellington Central Station, and the journey takes 9 minutes.
-In addition, the number 22 bus running to and from Johnsonville to Wellington stops in Crofton Downs during the weekdays.
+In addition, on weekdays the number 22 bus route runs between Johnsonville and Wellington with stops in Crofton Downs.

 Predator Free Crofton Downs

 Crofton Downs was the first New Zealand Suburb to be declared predator-free after local community group, Predator Free Crofton Downs, arranged stoat and rat traps for over 200 households throughout the suburb.
 Since its inception in 2014, the community model has inspired other communities throughout New Zealand to start their own predator free groups.